dgiovannelli/dgiovannelli.github.io/_pages/home.md

 permalink: /
 ---

 I am an Assistant Professor at the [Department of Biology](http://www.dipartimentodibiologia.unina.it) of the [University of Naples "Federico II"](http://www.unina.it), in Italy.
 My group aims to explore and understand [the emergence and evolution of life](emergence) and the [co-evolution of the Geosphere and the Biosphere](coevolution).
+I've been recently awarded a **ERC Starting Grant** to look at the co-evolution of biogeochemically-relevant proteins and trace metal availability in the environment called CoEVOLVE.
+Read more about [this project here](erccoevolve).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="3000" data-pause="hover" >